Carrier Neutral or Carrier Specific: Which to Choose?

 As the need for data storage drives the growth of data centers, colocation facilities are increasingly important to enterprises.
 A colocation data center brings many advantages to an enterprise data center, such as carriers helping enterprises manage their IT infrastructure that reduces the cost for management.
 There are two types of hosting carriers: carrier-neutral and carrier-specific.
-In this article, we will discuss the differentiation of them.
+In this article, we will discuss the differentiation between them.

 Accompanied by the accelerated growth of the Internet, the exponential growth of data has led to a surge in the number of data centers to meet the needs of companies of all sizes and market segments.
 Two types of carriers that offer managed services have emerged on the market.

 Carrier-neutral data centers allow access and interconnection of multiple different carriers while the carriers can find solutions that meet the specific needs of an enterprise's business.
 Carrier-specific data centers, however, are monolithic, supporting only one carrier that controls all access to corporate data.
 At present, most enterprises choose carrier-neutral data centers to support their business development and avoid some unplanned accidents.

 There is an example, in 2021, about 1/3 of the cloud infrastructure in AWS was overwhelmed and down for 9 hours.
 This not only affected millions of websites, but also countless other devices running on AWS.
 A week later, AWS was down again for about an hour, bringing down the Playstation network, Zoom, and Salesforce, among others.
 The third downtime of AWS also impacted Internet giants such as Slack, Asana, Hulu, and Imgur to a certain extent.
 3 outages of cloud infrastructure in one month took a beyond measure cost to AWS, which also proved the fragility of cloud dependence.